Back to all posts

 When you add in the 20% who said ‘improving utilization’ and 14% who said ‘strategic workforce planning’, and that’s over half of you using resource management to better align staff supply to client demand.

 In a 2022 report by Deltek, 49% of agency leaders said they were prepared to allocate significant funds for hiring more talent.
-But even though hiring human resources and employee retention was a high priority, planning those resources was the leading operational challenge for the agencies that took part in the survey.
+Though hiring human resources and employee retention was a high priority, planning those resources was the leading operational challenge for agencies.

-When describing the challenge, many of them said they struggle with 'knowing I have the right amount of full-time and freelance staff to match my new business pipeline and expected revenue'.
+When describing the challenge, 34% agreed they struggle with knowing they have the right amount of full-time and freelance staff to match new business pipeline and expected revenue.

 Tech and team structure problems persist

-When exploring the reasons behind this difficulty, Deltek found that while many companies were using resource management technology, in most cases it was dispersed (56%), and only 38% of participants said they used a centralized system.
+Deltek found that while many companies used resource management technology, in most cases it was dispersed (56%) – and only 38% of participants used a centralized system.

-When we asked resource managers what the biggest inhibitors are to effective RM in their organization, they resoundingly said ‘outdated tools and manual processes’.
+When asked what the biggest inhibitors were to effective RM, many highlighted struggles with outdated tools and manual processes.

-Some 42% of you are struggling with legacy systems that just don’t work.
-Plus the 31% who voted for ‘siloed departments’ suggests decentralization and lack of cross-departmental collaboration continues to cast a shadow over your efforts.
+42% of teams are being held back by legacy systems that just don’t work.
+When we consider the 31% who identified challenges with siloed departments and 25% who pointed to decentralized processes, it’s clear a lack of cross-departmental collaboration continues to cast a shadow over efforts.

-Could lack of investment be the reason why these perennial challenges aren’t getting resolved?
-Maybe.
+Could lack of investment be the reason why these challenges aren’t getting resolved?

-Our 2025 research found that, despite the top strategic priorities being to ‘improve resource allocation and scheduling accuracy’ (64%), only 16% had plans to invest in more advanced resource management software this year.
+Our 2025 research found that, despite 64% of respondents naming improving resource allocation and scheduling accuracy a top priority, only 16% had plans to implement more advanced resource management software this year.

 This is a false economy that could be costing businesses more than it saves.